ComposableFi/composable/frame/bonded-finance/README.md

 ## Overview

 The bonded finance pallet enables users to create bond offers, buy bonds from other users, and cancel existing bond offers via admin intervention.
-Theses bonds can be listed with varoius assets and can offer a different asset as the reward.
+These bonds can be listed with various assets and can offer a different asset as the reward.

 One bound offer may contain multiple identically priced bounds.
 Each bound will offer an equal part of the reward to buyers.
 Buyers can opt to buy multiple bounds to increase their share of the reward.
-Depending on the offer, buyers may or may not get there initial investment on the bond back.
+Depending on the offer, buyers may or may not get their initial investment on the bond back.
 If there is a reward for the bond, buyers will always get their share of the reward.

 ## Sample Use Case